-In the world of mattresses, Queen is the queen of sizes.
+In the world of mattresses, the Queen is the queen of sizes.

 At the same time, King and California King are quite popular too.
-But I often come across the fact that many people believe these two to be the same.
+But I often come across many people who believe these two are the same.

-In this article, I will point out the main differences between Cal King and regular King sizes and share our reviews of 7 best California King mattresses that can give you the heaven-quality rest.
+In this article, I will point out the main differences between the Cal King and regular King sizes and share my reviews of the 7 best California King mattresses that can give you the heaven-quality rest.

-So, if you want to make your shopping a lot easier, continue reading!
+So, if you want to make your shopping easier, continue reading!